samelement/ACS-M1128/README.md

   obj.onReconnect = callbackOnReconnect; // optional callback
   obj.onWiFiConfigChanged = callbackOnWiFiConfigChanged; // optional callback

-  // triggered only if apTimeout greater than 0ms. if this callback not defined then after timeout will goes to deepsleep obj.onAPTimeout = callbackOnAPTimeout;
+  // triggered only if apTimeout greater than 0ms.
+  // if  apTimeout > 0 and this callback is not defined then after timeout will goes to deep sleep. obj.onAPTimeout = callbackOnAPTimeout;

   ESP.wdtEnable(8000); // if you wish to enable watchdog